ljpatrick/marxpaint/macos/README.txt

   % make
   % make install

-... to create the TuxPaint.app application bundle that can be run in-place or copied to /Applications.
-It also creates TuxPaint.dmg for distribution.
+... to create the MarxPaint.app application bundle that can be run in-place or copied to /Applications.
+It also creates MarxPaint.dmg for distribution.

 KNOWN ISSUES
 ------------
 - A macOS binary built on a specific version of macOS only runs on that version of macOS or later.
-To ensure Tux Paint can run on the oldest version of macOS possible, build it on the oldest version of macOS available.
-As of this writing we know Tux Paint cannot be built to run on macOS 10.7 or earlier.
+To ensure Marx Paint can run on the oldest version of macOS possible, build it on the oldest version of macOS available.
+As of this writing we know Marx Paint cannot be built to run on macOS 10.7 or earlier.

-  See "OLD VERSIONS OF MACOS" below for best-effort instructions on how to obtain, install, and build Tux Paint on an old version of macOS.
+  See "OLD VERSIONS OF MACOS" below for best-effort instructions on how to obtain, install, and build Marx Paint on an old version of macOS.

 OLD VERSIONS OF MACOS